PrincetonUniversity/PsyNeuLink/docs/source/Naming.rst

 There is one exception to this rule, for the naming of `State <State>`.
-States of the same type, but that belong to different `Mechanisms <Mechanism>`, can have the same name (for example, TransferMechanism-0 and TransferMechanism-1 can both have an `InputState` named INPUT_STATE-0 (the default name for the first InputState);  however, if a State is assigned a name that is the same as another State of that type belonging to the *same* Mechanism, it is treated as a duplicate, and its name is suffixed as described above.
+States of the same type, but that belong to different `Mechanisms <Mechanism>`, can have the same name (for example, TransferMechanism-0 and TransferMechanism-1 can both have an `InputPort` named input_port-0 (the default name for the first InputPort);  however, if a State is assigned a name that is the same as another State of that type belonging to the *same* Mechanism, it is treated as a duplicate, and its name is suffixed as described above.